 Include programs at different probability tiers:

-The programs with higher acceptance rates are not backup programs.
+The programs with higher estimated acceptance rates are not backup programs.
 UVA Darden and Cornell Johnson consistently produce strong career outcomes in consulting and finance.
-Berkeley Haas at 13% is not a "safety" — it's a genuine career accelerator for students going into tech.
+Berkeley Haas is not a "safety."
+It's a genuine career accelerator for students going into tech.
 Frame them as targets, not fallbacks.

 The M7 deferred programs attract the highest concentration of strong applicants.
 HBS 2+2, Wharton, and Stanford are among the most recognizable names in business, so students at top universities apply as aspirational reaches even when their profiles aren't fully competitive.